Please use the tabs below to check information relevant to your day...

 All graduating students will be seated in the lower stalls, which are the seats immediately in front of the stage.
 We recommend you leave any bags with your guests to reduce the risk of anyone tripping.
 We also recommend you leave any valuable items with your guests as your seat will be unattended as you process.
 You will be seated in the order in which you are to be presented (alphabetically, by course), therefore it is essential that you stay in your allocated seat and remain in order throughout.
 At the appropriate time you will be called out of your seat by UCA staff, and escorted backstage to take your place in the line-up in the wings.

-When it is your turn to be presented, your name will be called and you will be signalled to start across the stage.
+When it is your turn to be presented, your name will be called and you will be signaled to start across the stage.
 You will pause briefly in the center of the stage where you will shake hands with the Chancellor.
 You will then continue to the other side of the stage, where you will shake hands with your Head of School.
 You will then leave the stage and be directed back to your seat.

 It is important to note that when you are presented on stage, names will be called in groups of three.